plone/documentation/docs/contributing/core/index.md

 ## Test locally

-If you change the expected behavior of a feature in a package, you should write a unit and/or acceptance test to cover the change.
+If you change the expected behavior of a feature in a package, you should write a unit or acceptance test, as appropriate, to cover the change.

 Plone uses [Playwright](https://playwright.dev/) to run acceptance tests.
 `plone.app.robotframework` provides a script to install Playwright browsers.